nmagee/sqs-practice/README.md

 A function has been given to you to delete a messaging using its `ReceiptHandle`.
 Be sure to use this for the final run of your code.

+You will be penalized if any messages remain in your queue after your script runs.

 ## Recommendations for Testing

 Your script needs to (1) retrieve all messages; (2) store message data; (3) reassemble the phrase from the message content; and (4) delete the messages in a single execution.

 My advice is for you to test 1, 2, and 3 above as you like, as many times as you like.
 Messages that have been picked up will remain invisible for 5 minutes.
-But after that time they will reappear in your queue and you can test again.
+After that time has elapsed they will reappear in your queue and you can test again.

 Only when you are finally ready should you enable message deletion in your script.